Last Updated on

 #6 – Atlas and Boots

-Kia is a professional author who has published two novels and Peter is an avid trekker with a rich resume in filmmaking and photography.
+Kia is a professional author and Peter is an avid backpacker with an impressive resume in photography and filmmaking.
 Their talent shines through in every post, and their top-notch content never slows down, with two new posts hitting the site every week.
 Atlas and Boots celebrates Earth and raises important questions about its future, all within the same breath.

 Posts I Dig from Atlas and Boots: